 Divorce mediation takes significantly less time and is significantly less expensive than the traditional court-based divorce.
 An agreement can be mediated in approximately three to four two-hour sessions as opposed to the months or possibly years it may take for a litigated divorce.

-Although it is not required that either party have an attorney, it is recommended that each party consult with an independent attorney to review the terms of the mediated Separation Agreement.
+Although it is not required that either party have an attorney, it is recommended that each party consult with an independent attorney during the divorce mediation process to review the terms of the mediated Separation Agreement.

 When to choose Divorce Mediation: